peter88213/nvhelp-en/source/point_view.rst

 Clear assignment
-   If a sectin is assigned to the plot point, you can disconnect it by clicking on the **Clear assignment** button.
+   If a section is assigned to the plot point, you can disconnect it by clicking on the **Clear assignment** button.